How to Unclog a Bathroom Sink Clogged With Hair

 Preparing The Sink

-First, clear the area around the sink.
-Remove any items.
-Ensure the sink is empty.
-This helps the plunger work better.
-Add water to cover the plunger’s rubber part.
-Water helps create a tight seal.
-Check the sink’s overflow hole.
-Block it with a wet cloth.
-This makes the suction stronger.
+Clear the area around the sink and remove any items so the sink is empty.
+Add water to cover the plunger’s rubber part — the water helps create a tight seal.
+Check the sink’s overflow hole and block it with a wet cloth to make the suction stronger.

 Plunging Techniques

-Place the plunger over the drain.
-Press down firmly.
-Lift and press again.
-Repeat this motion.
-Do it for about 20 times.
-Fast movements work best.
-Listen for gurgling sounds.
-This means the blockage is moving.
-Lift the plunger and check the drain.
-If it’s still clogged, try again.
-Sometimes a second round helps.
+Place the plunger over the drain, press down firmly, then lift and press again.
+Repeat this motion about 20 times using fast movements.
+Listen for gurgling sounds, which mean the blockage is moving.
+Lift the plunger and check the drain; if it’s still clogged, try a second round.

 Removing Hair With A Drain Snake

-Start by removing the sink stopper.
-Slide the snake into the drain slowly.
-Push until you feel resistance.
-This is the hair clog.
-Turn the handle or twist the wire.
-This helps hook the hair.
-Pull the snake out carefully.
-Remove any hair stuck to it.
+Start by removing the sink stopper, then slide the snake into the drain slowly until you feel resistance — this is the hair clog.
+Turn the handle or twist the wire to hook the hair, then pull the snake out carefully and remove any hair stuck to it.
 Repeat if the sink is still clogged.

 Chemical Drain Cleaners: Pros And Cons

-Chemical drain cleaners can quickly clear hair clogs.
-They work by dissolving hair and other debris.
-Pouring the cleaner slowly helps it reach the clog.
-After pouring, let it sit for the recommended time.
-This is usually a few minutes.
-Rinse the sink with hot water.
-This washes away loosened debris.
+Chemical drain cleaners can quickly clear hair clogs by dissolving hair and other debris.
+Pour the cleaner slowly so it reaches the clog, let it sit for the recommended time (usually a few minutes), then rinse the sink with hot water to wash away loosened debris.
 Repeat if needed, but not too often.

 DIY Solutions For Hair Clogs

 Tackling hair clogs in bathroom sinks can be simple.
-Employ a bent wire hanger or a plunger to remove buildup.
-Baking soda and vinegar offer a natural remedy to dissolve stubborn hair blockages effectively.
+A bent wire hanger or a plunger removes buildup, and baking soda and vinegar offer a natural remedy that dissolves stubborn hair blockages effectively.

 Baking Soda And Vinegar

-Use baking soda and vinegar to clear the sink.
-First, pour half a cup of baking soda down the drain.
-Then, add half a cup of vinegar.
-Wait for the fizzing to stop.
-This might take a few minutes.
-Rinse with hot water.
-Repeat if needed.
-This method helps dissolve the hair.
-It’s simple and effective.
+Pour half a cup of baking soda down the drain, then add half a cup of vinegar.
+Wait for the fizzing to stop (a few minutes), then rinse with hot water.
+Repeat if needed — this method dissolves hair and is simple and effective.

 Boiling Water Method